Yong tau foo: Regional variations

 Yong tau foo exhibits diverse regional variations across Malaysia, with different areas offering their own unique interpretations of the dish.
 In the Klang Valley, particularly in Ampang, Selangor, which is situated just outside Kuala Lumpur, yong tau foo has become a signature local specialty.
 Ampang is often associated with the more traditional version of the dish, which features an assortment of tofu, vegetables, and fish paste, served either in a soup or dry with a variety of dipping sauces.

 In contrast, the town of Tawau in Sabah has developed its own distinctive take on yong tau foo.
-The Tawau version is notably deep fried and is often enjoyed with sambal and fried mee hoon, making it a popular dinner option.
+The Tawau version is notably deep fried and is often eaten with sambal and fried mee hoon, making it a popular dinner option.
 This fried variation is colloquially known as "yum-yum," named after the original establishment that popularised it.
 Beyond the yong tau foo itself, the dish is frequently accompanied by chopped fried chicken, bishop's nose and chicken gizzards, adding extra flavor and texture.
-The Tawau-style yong tau foo has since grown in popularity, spreading to other parts of Sabah, where it has become a local delicacy.
+The Tawau-style yong tau foo has since grown in popularity, spreading to other parts of Sabah.

-Thailand version of Yong Tau Foo or Yen Ta Fo (in Thai) is a result of mixing of Hakka original Yong Tau Foo with Chaozhou (Teochew) style red fermented bean curd.
-Now the stuffed bean curd is often dropped, but Thais still keep the fermented bean curd.
-Later on, more pinkish ingredients have been added to the dish such as tomato or even food coloring.
-So, modern Thai Yen Ta Fo is always pinkish and rarely find the stuffed bean curd.
 In Thailand, yentafo is a variation of yong tau foo that features a distinct pink-colored broth, created by the use of fermented bean paste and, sometimes, tomato.
 Modern Thai Yong Tau Foo might enhance the color with the addition of food coloring, giving the dish its unique pink appearance.

 In Vietnam, particularly in southern regions, a similar dish known as khổ qua cà ớt is popular.
 It consists of fish paste, locally referred to as chả cá, which is stuffed into bitter melon, large chili peppers, fried tofu, eggplants, or tomatoes before being fried.
 This dish can be enjoyed on its own, dipped in a sauce, or served in a bowl with broth.